uptane/uptane-standard/uptane-standard.md

 The root metadata distributes the public keys of the top-level root, targets, snapshot, and timestamp roles, as well as revocations of those keys.
 It SHALL contain two attributes:

 * A representation of the public keys for all four roles.
-Each key should have a unique identifier.
+Each key should have a unique public key identifier.
 * An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role

 Additionally, it MAY contain a mapping of roles to a list of valid URLs the role metadata can be downloaded from, as described in {{TAP-5}}.